 - How does having a thankful heart change your thoughts and outlook on life as a whole?

 Write down at least ten things for which you are thankful.

 Write down at least ten positive affirmations.

 Sing the song “I Will Enter His Gates” throughout your day.
-See how long before your children are
+See how long before your children are singing it too!

 Read The 4:8 Principle by Tommy Newberry.